What’s one thing that cars, semi trucks, and buses all have in common? They all have tires that need to be regularly replaced.

 You can ask your local tire shop how much they currently pay to dispose of their unwanted tires.
 If you can haul them away for a more affordable rate, you can create a steady stream of recurring income.

-If you plan on taking tires to your local landfill, you will have to pay a disposal fee for each one.
+If you plan to take tires to your local landfill, you must pay a disposal fee for each.
 Municipal landfills charge fees because they must pay another company to haul the tires to a large-scale recycling center.

 This could be a good option if you want to reuse the tires for an outdoor project like a playground, tire swing or flower planters.